-In 2005, Elizabeth started her broadcast career at WCAV/WVAW/WAHU in Charlottesville, Virginia, where she spent two years as a reporter while also shooting and editing her own stories.
+In 2005, Elizabeth started her broadcast career at WCAV/WVAW/WAHU in Charlottesville, VA, where she spent two years as a reporter while also shooting and editing her own stories.
 Elizabeth produced and anchored the launch of the station’s noon newscast and reported on both the night and morning shifts.

-In 2007, Elizabeth headed to WAVE in Louisville, Kentucky, just in time for the Kentucky Derby.
+In 2007, Elizabeth headed to WAVE in Louisville, KY, just in time for the Kentucky Derby.
 She spent three of her five years in the bluegrass covering the General Assembly in Frankfort.
 Elizabeth routinely sparred with other veteran reporters on KET’s Comment on Kentucky, a roundtable for journalists.
-She also covered the highly publicized rise of Tea Party star, Senator Rand Paul, for which she as awarded honors from the Associated Press and Society of Professional Journalists.
+She also covered the highly publicized rise of Tea Party star, Senator Rand Paul, for which she was awarded honors from the Associated Press and Society of Professional Journalists.
 While in Louisville, she was nominated for five Emmys.

 Her career took her to Las Vegas, Nevada, to cover the 2012 Presidential race.
 While in Nevada, she spent two years at KSNV where she was nominated for four Emmys.